Grumlebob/The-Pentuple-MiniTwit/MiniTwitSolution/Documentation/TestingLog.md

 This makes test use Postgres.
 If line is outcommented, we use SQLite.

+Both TestContainers and Respawn used this guide: https://www.youtube.com/watch?v=tj5ZCtvgXKY

 ### Respawn

 This helps us with dealing with concurrency and performance issues, when running tests.